 TITLE VI POLICY

-New Horizons services and programs are operated without regard to race, color, creed, national origin, sex, age, marital status, veteran status, or disabilities.
+New Horizons services and programs are operated without regard to race, color, creed, national origin, sex, age, marital status, veteran status, sexual orientation, or disabilities.

 New Horizons is committed to providing non-discriminatory service.